manuelsh/manuelsh.github.io/_posts/2025-05-25-launching-theoria-a-ML-dataset.md

 ## TheorIA is a work in progress

 Many of the entries you’ll find in TheorIA are currently in draft form, built with the help of AI tooling to bootstrap content at scale.
 Hence, they often contain typos, notation inconsistencies or even subtle mathematical errors.
+If they were perfect, this dataset would not be useful for training models.

-This is a feature, not a bug: by crowd-sourcing expert review and inviting physicists, mathematicians and educators to correct each derivation, we hope to rapidly turn these skeletal drafts into rock-solid reference materials.
+This is a feature, not a bug: by crowd-sourcing expert review and inviting physicists, mathematicians and educators to correct each derivation, we hope to rapidly turn these drafts into rock-solid reference materials.
 Your contributions will ensure that TheorIA remains both rigorous and reliable.
+We will very clearly mark the entries that are still not ready for use.

 ## A quick tour

-We have built a simple [web viewer to explore the dataset](https://theoria-dataset.github.io/theoria-dataset/index.html), including each entry, which makes it easy to spot typos.
+For now, we have built a simple [web viewer to explore the dataset](https://theoria-dataset.github.io/theoria-dataset/index.html), including each entry, which makes it easy to spot typos.

 The main repository is on [GitHub](https://github.com/TheorIA-org/TheorIA), and you can see an example of a raw here, the [Lorentz transformations](https://github.com/theoria-dataset/theoria-dataset/blob/main/entries/lorentz_transformations.json), and the contributing guide here, [CONTRIBUTING.md](https://github.com/theoria-dataset/theoria-dataset/blob/main/CONTRIBUTING.md).